pimentafm/FortranProcessingLibrary/docs/src/2_buildlib.rst

 Instalation
 ===========
-**f90NetCDF** library was developed in Fedora Linux operating system.
+**FPL** library was developed in Fedora Linux operating system.
 The compilation was tested in Fedora 23 and Debian 8.4.

 .. important::